 An experimental collage animation exploring the frustration and rage of housework duties during late Victorian and Edwardian era.
 This work in progress is part of an an artist residency at North Lincolnshire Museum.

-An experimental film on beauty using archival commercials.
+An experimental film on beauty using archival commercials and adverts.

 Why do we bother with history?
 Here's my reasons why it is important to me as an artist.
 History does matter.